kasbuunk/microservice/README.md

 The microservice in this example exposes a graphql api over http, although the very purpose of this project is to design a microservice to be api-agnostic.

-The domain core is located in the `user` package, exposing some user-specific logic.
+The domain core is located in the `auth` package, exposing some user-related logic.
 It explicitly does not import any non-domain package.

 ## Prerequisites